FRC-Utilities/QDriverStation/lib/DriverStation/README.md

 - [https://github.com/gluxon/node-driverstation15](https://github.com/gluxon/node-driverstation15)
 - [https://github.com/gluxon/node-driverstation15/wiki/2015-Protocol](https://github.com/gluxon/node-driverstation15/wiki/2015-Protocol)

 Buy them a beer if you feel that this library or the [QDriverStation](http://github.com/wint-3794/qdriverstation) helped you.
-Of course, you are welcome to buy us a beer too! :)
+Of course, you are welcome to buy us a beer too! (the situation in Mexico for FRC teams is not very good...)

 ### Credits